solectrus/senec-collector/README.md

 Tested on:

-- Raspberry Pi 4 Model B on Raspbian GNU/Linux 10 (buster) and 11 (bullseye)
+- Raspberry Pi 4 Model B on Raspbian GNU/Linux 10 (buster) and 11 (bullseye) and 12 (bookworm)
-- Synology NAS DS220+ on DSM 7.1
+- Synology NAS DS220+ on DSM 7.1+
+- ... and lots of other Linux machines - if it runs Docker, it should work

 ## Getting started